The People of Oak and Grist Distilling Company

 Today with Edwin's help, we continue to ask the same questions.

-As President, head distiller, and custodian at Oak and Grist Distilling Company, William wears many hats.
+As co-founder, head distiller, and custodian at Oak and Grist Distilling Company, William wears many hats.
 He graduated from Warren Wilson College with a B.S. in Sustainable Agriculture.
 His degree led him to work for several years as an artisanal cheese maker for a small family creamery.

 Quite literally raised in a distillery, Russell was born the son of Edwin Dodson, the eventual distillery manager at Glen Moray.
 After attending the University of Aberdeen where he earned his B.E. in Mechanical Engineering with honors, Russell has spent years building some of New York City’s finest performing arts venues and educational institutions.
 Oak and Grist Distilling Company marks a return to his roots.

 Bob has devoted the last four decades of his life to overseeing the creation of inspirational spaces for the artistic and non-profit communities of New York City and the surrounding areas.
 The spaces that he’s helped to create are fostering continual growth within the arts community.
 He brings invaluable management experience to Oak and Grist.